REASONS TO STUDY THIS COURSE

 WHAT YOU WILL STUDY

-Modern history option: Unit 1 comprises a study of the USA 1917-1996.
-In unit 2 you’ll investigate the reasons for the establishment, and fall, of Apartheid in South Africa from 1948-1994.
-In the second year, you will study the impact of war in Britain from the Napoleonic conflicts to the First World War.
+Modern History option: USA 1917-1996 including presidents, civil rights, and society.
+Reasons for the establishment, and fall, of Apartheid in South Africa.
+Impact of war in Britain from the Napoleonic conflicts to the First World War.

 HOW YOU WILL BE ASSESSED

-Priestley students have gone on to study Law, Ancient History and Archaeology, teaching, politics, American studies, Philosophy, and many other courses at Russell Group universities.
-History graduates are employed in a diverse range of careers including banks, accountancy, television and media, management, law firms, journalism, and local and national government.
+Degrees in Law, Ancient History and Archaeology, teaching, politics, American studies, Philosophy.
+Diverse range of careers including banks, law firms, local and national government.